inducer/pycuda/doc/source/array.rst

     .. method:: fill_poisson(data, lambda_value, stream=None)

-        Fills in :class:`GPUArray` *data* with Poisson distributed pseudorandom values with lambda *lambda_value*. *data* must be of type 32-bit unsigned int.
+        Fills in :class:`GPUArray` *data* with Poisson distributed pseudorandom values.

+        If *lambda_value* is not None, it is used as lambda, and *data* must be of type 32-bit unsigned int.

+        If *lambda_value* is None, the lambda value is read from each *data* array element (similarly to numpy.random.poisson), and the array is overwritten by the pseudorandom values.
+        *data* must be of type 32-bit unsigned int, 32 or 64-bit float.

         CUDA 5.0 and above.